aquasecurity/tracee/docs/contributing/building/environment.md

     If you want to build tracee on your local machine [read this](./building.md).

-## Quick steps (**impatient readers**)
+## Quick steps

-!!!
-Example

-    * Build and execute **tracee**:

-        ```console
+1. Build tracee environment:

+    ```bash
     make -f builder/Makefile.tracee-make alpine-prepare
     make -f builder/Makefile.tracee-make alpine-shell
     ```

-        and inside the container:

-        ```console
+2. Build and execute tracee:

+    ```bash
     make clean
     make tracee
     sudo ./dist/tracee \
         -o option:parse-arguments \
         --scope comm=bash \
         --scope follow
     ```

-    Now, in your host's bash shell, execute a command.
+Now, in your host's shell, execute a command.
 You will see all events (except scheduler ones) being printed, in "table format", to stdout.

-    * Build and execute **tracee**:

-        ```console
-        make -f builder/Makefile.tracee-make alpine-prepare
-        make -f builder/Makefile.tracee-make alpine-shell
-        ```

-        and inside the container:

-        ```console
-        make clean
-        make all
-        sudo ./dist/tracee \
-            -o format:json \
-            -o option:parse-arguments \
-            --scope comm=bash \
-            --scope follow
-        ```

-    Now, in your host's bash shell, execute: `sudo strace /bin/ls` and observe tracee warning you about a possible risk (with its Anti-Debugging signature).

-Now, for **more patient readers** ...

 ## How to build and use the environment

 In order to have a controlled building environment for tracee, tracee provides a `Makefile.tracee-make` file that allows you to create and use a docker container environment to build & test **tracee**.

-Two different environments are maintained for building tracee:
+There are Two different environments that are maintained for building tracee:

-* Alpine
+* **Alpine**
-* Ubuntu
+* **Ubuntu**

-The reason for that is that **Alpine Linux** is based in the [musl](https://en.wikipedia.org/wiki/Musl) C standard library, while the **Ubuntu Linux** uses [glibc](https://en.wikipedia.org/wiki/Glibc).
+The reason for that is that `Alpine Linux` is based in the [musl](https://en.wikipedia.org/wiki/Musl) C standard library, while the `Ubuntu Linux` uses [glibc](https://en.wikipedia.org/wiki/Glibc).

 By supporting both building environments we can always be sure that the project builds (and executes) correctly in both environments.

 !!!
 Attention
     Locally created containers, called `alpine-tracee-make` or